Problem

 Read about the cons and pros of each approach.

-Setting up flows to extract data from MySQL using CDC (change data capture)
+Set up Flow to extract data from MySQL using CDC (change data capture)

 Design considerations for extract

-Typical CDC flow can extract data from multiple tables in multiple databases but having a single flow pulling data from 55000+ tables would be a major bottleneck as it would be limited to a single blocking queue with a limited capacity.
+A typical CDC Flow can extract data from multiple tables in multiple databases, but having a single Flow pulling data from 55000+ tables would be a major bottleneck as it would be limited to a single blocking queue with a limited capacity.
 It would also create a single point of failure.

-The better approach would be to create multiple parallel extract flows, each pulling data from all 35 Snowflake tables in a single database.
-However, considering that the flow must extract data from 1600 MySQL databases it would be impractical and very resource-demanding – we would have to run 1600+ parallel extract flows.
+A better approach would be to create multiple parallel extract Flows, each pulling data from all 35 Snowflake tables in a single database.
+However, considering that the Flow must extract data from 1600 MySQL databases, it would be impractical and very resource-demanding – we would have to run 1600+ parallel extract Flows.

 There are other possible topologies to consider as well, for example:

-We recommend selecting the topology that works the best for you, keeping in mind the performance and the maintenance overhead.
+We recommend selecting the topology that works the best for you, keeping the performance and maintenance overhead in mind.

 .

 Step 1.
-Create MySQL CDC connection.
-When setting the parameters for the connection use {tokens} for Name, Included Databases, Included Tables, Server, Offset File Name, and DDL History File Name.
+Create MySQL CDC Connection.
+When setting the parameters for the Connection, use {tokens}

 .

-Steps 5-10 are optional and only needed because of the requirement to pull data from 1500 databases.
-In most cases, all you need is a single extract flow, created in step 2.
+Steps 5 to 10 are optional and only needed because of the requirement to pull data from 1500 databases.
+In most cases, all you need is a single extract Flow, created in step 2.

 Step 5.
 Create a table configuration (database_name text)

-in Snowflake and add databases to extract data from to that table.
+in Snowflake and add databases to extract data from that table.

 and whitelisted_tables